Our research group is equipped with various facilities and pieces of equipment, and has access to multiple institutional resources:

 Radiation Physics Dosimetry Equipment

-The Radiation Physics Department in the Division of Radiation Oncology is well equipped for measuring photon, proton and electron absorbed dose with ion chambers, diodes, films and TLDs.
-The equipment includes several Wellhöffer 3D computerized water phantoms, two Scanditronix 2D computerized water phantoms, and film dosimetry systems including a Vidar film scanner and multiple Lumisys film scanners and film scanning software, an assortment of ion chambers and diodes, water equivalent plastic phantoms, anthropomorphic phantoms and a TLD reader.
+The Radiation Physics department in the Radiation Oncology division is well equipped for measuring photon, proton, and electron absorbed dose with ion chambers, diodes, films, and thermoluminescent dosimeters (TLDs).
+The equipment includes several Wellhöffer 3D computerized water phantoms, two Scanditronix 2D computerized water phantoms, and film dosimetry systems including a Vidar film scanner and multiple Lumisys film scanners and film scanning software, an assortment of ion chambers and diodes, water equivalent plastic phantoms, anthropomorphic phantoms, and a TLD reader.